piraylab/Bird-Task/README.rst

 3. High volatility, low stochasticity
 4. High volatility, high stochasticity

 Participants are unaware of the exact volatility and stochasticity levels.
 Each block begins with an announcement about a new bird and new wind conditions.
 Participants must use previous bag-drop locations to infer and adjust to the underlying factors, updating their predictions accordingly.
+Instructions, demonstrations, and comprehension checks precede the main task.

 Running the Task
 ----------------